 To allow communication between the Imply Manager and the Druid cluster VPCs, Imply configures the following ingress rules in the managed security group.

-The table lists the ports, why they are open, and whether it can be disabled for scenarios in which security policies require strict minimization of open ports.
+The table lists the ports, why they are open, and whether they can be disabled for scenarios in which security policies require strict minimization of open ports.

 (Deprecated; will be removed soon)